Extended periodic table: Relativistic Dirac equation

 where m is the rest mass of the electron.
 For Z > 137, the wave function of the Dirac ground state is oscillatory, rather than bound, and there is no gap between the positive and negative energy spectra, as in the Klein paradox.
-More accurate calculations taking into account the effects of the finite size of the nucleus indicate that the binding energy first exceeds 2mc2 for Z > Zcr ≈ 173.
+More accurate calculations taking into account the effects of the finite size of the nucleus indicate that the binding energy first exceeds 2mc2 for Z > Zcr probably between 168 and 172.
 For Z > Zcr, if the innermost orbital (1s) is not filled, the electric field of the nucleus will pull an electron out of the vacuum, resulting in the spontaneous emission of a positron.
-This diving of the 1s subshell into the negative continuum has often been taken to constitute an "end" to the periodic table, although more detailed treatments suggest a less bleak outcome.
+This diving of the 1s subshell into the negative continuum has often been taken to constitute an "end" to the periodic table, but in fact it does not impose such a limit, as such resonances can be interpreted as Gamow states.
+Nonetheless, the accurate description of such states in a multi-electron system, needed to extend calculations and the periodic table past Zcr ≈ 172, are still open problems.

-Atoms with atomic numbers above Zcr ≈ 173 have been termed supercritical atoms.
+Atoms with atomic numbers above Zcr ≈ 172 have been termed supercritical atoms.
 Supercritical atoms cannot be totally ionised because their 1s subshell would be filled by spontaneous pair creation in which an electron-positron pair is created from the negative continuum, with the electron being bound and the positron escaping.
 However, the strong field around the atomic nucleus is restricted to a very small region of space, so that the Pauli exclusion principle forbids further spontaneous pair creation once the subshells that have dived into the negative continuum are filled.
 Elements 173–184 have been termed weakly supercritical atoms as for them only the 1s shell has dived into the negative continuum; the 2p1/2 shell is expected to join around element 185 and the 2s shell around element 245.
 Experiments have so far not succeeded in detecting spontaneous pair creation from assembling supercritical charges through the collision of heavy nuclei (e.g. colliding lead with uranium to momentarily give an effective Z of 174; uranium with uranium gives effective Z = 184 and uranium with californium gives effective Z = 190).

-Even if passing Zcr is not an issue, the increasing concentration of the 1s density close to the nucleus would likely make these electrons more vulnerable to K electron capture as Zcr is approached.
+Even though passing Zcr does not mean elements can no longer exist, the increasing concentration of the 1s density close to the nucleus would likely make these electrons more vulnerable to K electron capture as Zcr is approached.
 For such heavy elements, these 1s electrons would likely spend a significant fraction of time so close to the nucleus that they are actually inside it.
 This may pose another limit to the periodic table.

+Because of the factor of m, muonic atoms become supercritical at a much larger atomic number of around 2200, as muons are about 207 times as heavy as electrons.